rdkcentral/rdkb-halif-ethsw/docs/pages/EthSWHAlSpec.md

 ## Build Requirements

-EthSW HAL source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libhal_ethsw.so`
+The source code should be capable of, but not be limited to, building under the Yocto distribution environment.
+The recipe should deliver a shared library named as `libhal_ethsw.so`

 ## Variability Management